 This Ottawa-based group is dedicated to fundraising and raising awareness for a cure for juvenile diabetes.
 The organization was created in honour of the founder's daughter, Keely, who was diagnosed with the disease at age two.

 L'Abri en Ville is committed to providing secure and comfortable homes within a caring community for persons suffering from mental illness.
 We offer our residents professional and volunteer support for daily life management and provide links to opportunities for personal growth.

-LLLC is a national, charitable organization whose mission is to encourage and promote breastfeeding by providing mother-to-mother breastfeeding support and educational opportunities.
-Their trained volunteers provide breastfeeding help in-person, by telephone, and via email, and hold regular meetings for breastfeeding families in 160 communities across the country.
+LLLC is a national, charitable organization whose mission is to encourage and promote breastfeeding by providing mother-to-mother/parent-to-parent/peer breastfeeding and chestfeeding support and educational opportunities.
+Their trained volunteers provide help in-person, by telephone, and via email, and hold regular meetings for breastfeeding families in 160 communities across the country.

 The Leprosy Mission Canada was born over 109 years ago in Guelph, Ontario.
 The cycle of surveying, educating and treating leprosy is the core focus of the mission’s work, which includes instructing school children in how to recognize the disease and helping families deal with the very real effects of leprosy.

 The organization was founded in 1961 with the mission of helping the victims of leprosy through medical and social actions.
 In the last 10 years, our mission has expanded to also promote and support the fight against tuberculosis through leprosy-tuberculosis combined projects.

 LetsStopAIDS (International: Toronto, ON)

 LetsStopAIDS is a registered Canadian charitable organization that shares and inspires youth to take action within their local communities, relating to HIV and AIDS.
 They focus on empowering youth by encouraging local youth to be involved with this global epidemic and learn more about HIV prevention.